 With over 7,107 islands to choose from, the Philippines has a little bit of something for everyone.
 Home to many stunning white sand beaches, crystal clear waters, lush rice terraces, world class surfing, and diving, the Philippines is slowly becoming a must visit destination.
+This complete Philippines travel guide covers everything you need to know when traveling this beautiful country.

 Located in South East Asia, the Philippines is not so common for backpackers to travel too, due to its lack of land connections to neighboring countries.
 Despite this, everyone that goes, ends up falling in love with both its stunning landscapes and warm people.
 People message me all the time asking me to send them recommendations on where to go when visiting the Philippines and advice on what to eat.
 Given that I love talking about the Philippines and encouraging people to go there is a mission of mine, we decided to come up with the ultimate guide to traveling around the Philippines.
 So without any further delay, here is a complete up to date Philipines travel guide, enjoy!